-We entered into forward contracts to hedge the exchange impacts on assets and liabilities denominated in Israeli Shekels, Euros, British Pounds, Swedish Krona, Norwegian Krone and Japanese Yen.
-As of December 31, 2012, we had outstanding forward contracts that did not meet the requirement for hedge accounting, in the amount of \$100.9 million.
+We entered into forward contracts to hedge the exchange impacts on assets and liabilities denominated in Israeli Shekels, Euros, British Pounds, Swedish Krona and Japanese Yen.
+As of December 31, 2013, we had outstanding forward contracts that did not meet the requirement for hedge accounting, in the amount of \$236.4 million.
 These contracts were for a period of up to twelve months.
-The net gains recognized in "financial income, net" during 2012 were \$3.5 million.
+The net gains recognized in "financial income, net" during 2013 were \$20.3 million.

-During 2012, we entered into forward contracts to hedge against the risk of overall changes in exchange rates on future cash flow from payments of payroll and related expenses denominated in Israeli Shekels and Euros.
-As of December 31, 2012, we had outstanding forward contracts in the notional amount of \$25.9 million and their fair value amounted to \$1.4 million.
+During 2013, we entered into forward contracts to hedge against the risk of overall changes in exchange rates on future cash flow from payments of payroll and related expenses denominated in Israeli Shekels.
+As of December 31, 2013, we had outstanding forward contracts in the notional amount of \$29.6 million and their fair value amounted to \$0.1 million.
 These contracts were for a period of up to twelve months.
-These contracts met the requirement for cash flow hedge accounting and as such losses in the amount of \$(0.1) million were recognized when the related expense were incurred and classified in operating expenses during 2012.
+These contracts met the requirement for cash flow hedge accounting and as such gains in the amount of \$2.4 million were recognized when the related expense were incurred and classified in operating expenses during 2013.

 The Company's operating expenses may be affected by fluctuations in the value of the U.S dollar as it relates to foreign currencies; with Israel and Europe having the greatest potential impact.
 In managing our foreign exchange risk we periodically enter into foreign exchange hedging contracts.
 Our goal is to mitigate the potential exposure with these contracts.
-By way of example, a 10% weakening in the value of the dollar relative to the currencies in which the Company's operating expenses are denominated in 2012 would result in an increase in operating expenses of \$24 million for the year ended December 31, 2012.
+By way of example, a 10% weakening in the value of the dollar relative to the currencies in which the Company's operating expenses are denominated in 2013 would result in an increase in operating expenses of \$25 million for the year ended December 31, 2013.
 This calculation assumes that each exchange rate would change in the same direction relative to the U.S. dollar.